 The ACS replaced the long form of the Decennial Census in 2010.
 It provides the latest demographic data for our communities each year.
 Each month, the ACS goes out to a sample of households across the country – about 3.5 million households are contacted by the U.S. Census annually to complete the ACS survey.
 The Census then rolls these responses into one-year, three-year and five-year estimates.
 For places with a population of less than 20,000, data is accumulated over a five-year period to provide a statistically reliable sample.
 ACS data is available down to the census block group level.

 More information on the American Community Survey can be found in this Information Guide published by the U.S. Census Bureau.

-The Decennial Census, last conducted in 2010, is mandated by the Constitution and takes places every ten years.
+The Decennial Census is mandated by the Constitution and takes places every ten years.
 The data collected determines the distribution of federal funding to local communities.
 It provides an official count of the entire U.S. population to Congress.
 The goal of the Decennial Census is to conduct a full count of the population, covering basic demographic information (age, sex, and race).
-This slide show describes the population shifts in Baltimore between the 2000 and 2010 Census.

 Between each Decennial Census, the Census Bureau’s Population Estimates Program uses data on births, deaths and migration to measure population change.
 This data is available for the nation, and each state, county and city across the country.

 Explore Census Data: A tool from the U.S. Census Bureau that allows users to access and download data from the American Community Survey, the Decennial Census and other federal data sources.